swansonk14/typed-argument-parser/README.md

 `str`, `int`, `float`, `bool`, `List[str]`, `List[int]`, `List[float]`

-Each of these arguments is parse as follows:
+Each of these arguments is parsed as follows:

 `str`, `int`, and `float`: Each is automatically parsed to their respective types, just like argparse.